ROYAL COMMISSION OF INQUIRY... DON DALE

 - How and when did the disintegration of the juvenile justice system commence, and why?

 - There was active departmental and judicial opposition to Indigenous initiatives for youth behavior modification, and this was amply demonstrated by the demise of the Aboriginal Community Worker Programme, and the Bamyili (Burunga) family empowerment experience;

-- There was media-promoted urban youth crime; unemployment and poverty; de-education, supporting the global promotion of elitism and subsequent culture of bullying.
-The media proselytised the UN’s campaign of diminishment of parental control and responsibility, and most especially the concomitant direction to trainee school teachers to sever the inter-generational transfer of values.
+- There was media-promoted urban youth crime; unemployment and poverty; de-education, supporting the global promotion of elitism and accompanying culture of bullying.
+The media proselytised the UN’s campaign of diminishment of parental control and responsibility, and most especially the concomitant direction to trainee school teachers to "sever the inter-generational transfer of values".

 - Impact of academia, versus university-of-life practitioners;

 - Political alienation and disenfranchisement of The Electorate: abandonment of electoral selection of political candidates and subsequent termination of community influence on policy formulation; leading to government by lobby;